-The year 2020 was certainly a very tumultuous year filled with many upheavals.
+The year 2020 felt like a dumpster fire.
+It was certainly a very tumultuous year filled with chaos and many upheavals.
 I enveloped the artwork in a cloud of smoke to symbolize how stormy and turbulent of a year it was.
 It seems like humanity is going through a process of r(E)volution.

 It’s a transformation and we’re experiencing the death and the labor pains of rebirth that many have called the collective Dark Night of the Soul which is leading to the great global spiritual awakening.
 And change isn't always easy.
 The transformation process isn’t always neat, clean and pretty.
 It can be ugly, messy and painful.

 I’ve often heard the saying "It’s always darkest before the dawn."
 Meaning that sometimes things become worse before they get better.
 Well here’s to having faith and hope that 2021 will be much better.
 Let’s all remain relentlessly optimistic and help each other to make it so!
 "We’re all in this together."